What is an investment scam?

 Your safety is paramount so if you ever feel under threat or forced to make an investment then you should contact the police immediately by dialling 999.
 If you don’t believe you’re at risk of harm, but you’re worried that you are currently being scammed, then contact the police by dialling 101.
 If the scam has already taken place then contact Action Fraud, a service run by the City of London Police, which is the national policing lead for economic crime.
 You should also notify your bank as soon as you discover you’ve been scammed.

-When reporting fraud, it’s helpful to make a note of exactly what’s happened for when you’re speaking to the police, Action Fraud, your bank or a solicitor.
+When reporting fraud, it’s helpful to make a note of exactly what’s happened, ready for when you’re speaking to the police, Action Fraud, your bank or a solicitor.
 Useful information includes:

 This information will be crucial to starting your investment scam claim.
 At CEL Solicitors we offer a complete fraud and scam recovery service, which you can read more about here.
 So, if you’re among the countless people who’ve suffered as a result of an investment scam, then get in touch today to tell us what’s happened and start the process to get your money back now.

-You can call us on 0808 273 0900 or start your claim online.
+You can call us on 0330 822 3754 or start your claim online.
 Alternatively, you can fill out our contact form and a member of our scam recovery team will be in touch.
-We offer free initial, no obligation advice so you have nothing to lose by getting in touch and having a chat with one of our specially trained advisors.
+We offer free initial, no-obligation advice so you have nothing to lose by getting in touch and having a chat with one of our specially trained advisors.